 A Tribute and Fundraiser for Jacques M. Fortère

-WaWa has been a cultural ambassador for Haiti.
-As a performer he endows the legacy of Vodou for current and future generations.
-We ask all sectors—artists, cultural advocates, sponsors, and fans—to join us in celebrating Mr. Fortère and publicizing the fundraiser at a kick-off party.
-This is our opportunity to share the impact of his work, express deep appreciation for his contributions to the music of Haiti locally and globally, and enjoy some live music and dance with light refreshments.
+WaWa was a cultural ambassador for Haiti.
+As a performer he endowed the legacy of Vodou for current and future generations.
+Diverse sectors—artists, cultural advocates, sponsors, and fans—joined us in celebrating Mr. Fortère and used their networks to share the impact of his work and express deep appreciation for his contributions to the music of Haiti locally and globally.

 Biography of Jacques Fortère

-View a video of his work with Les Camisoles Bleues below, and then check the YouTube playlist we are building for WaWa.
-If you can suggest an addition, please paste the link into the response section at the bottom of this page.
-Thank you!
+View a video of his work with Les Camisoles Bleues below, and then check the YouTube playlist Makandal built for WaWa.